-Cognitive architectures [13, 8] are mainly inspired by human neuro-cognitive and psychological abilities, where typical human cognitive tasks as perception, learning, memory, emotions, reasoning, decision-making, behavior, language, consciousness, etc. are in some way modeled and used as a source of inspiration in order to enhance the capabilities of artificial creatures.
+An important concept related to cognitive systems research is the concept of a Cognitive Architecture [11, 12].
+A cognitive architecture is usually a control system for a robot, which comprises a set of modules responsible for the implementation of cognitive capabilities in such control system.
+Cognitive architectures are mainly inspired by human neurocognitive and psychological abilities, where typical human cognitive tasks as perception, learning, memory, emotions, reasoning, decision-making, behavior, language, consciousness, etc. are in some way modeled and used as a source of inspiration in order to enhance the capabilities of autonomous mobile robots.
+In many situations, robots equiped with a cognitive architecture are called artificial creatures [13].
 Many of such cognitive abilities were successfully reported as very useful in making smarter creatures.
-Among others, abilities as emotions, learning, language evolution, action selection and either consciousness brought the performance of such virtual creatures to an amazing level.
+Among others, abilities as emotions, learning, language evolution, action selection and either consciousness brought the performance of such creatures to an amazing level.

-Nevertheless, there seems to be at least one of such cognitive abilities which was not so widely explored so far.
-This ability is what we may refer from now on as episodic memory [18].
-The first virtual creatures used to live only in the present, sensoring its surroundings and choosing its action based only on the current situation.
+Nevertheless, there seems to be at least one of such cognitive abilities which was not so widely explored since so far.
+This ability is what we may refer from now on as episodic memory [14].
+The first creatures used to live only in the present, sensoring its surroundings and choosing its action based only on the current situation.
 Next generations of creatures enhanced that by living not only on the present, but also with an eye on the future, being able to making plans and creating expectations, which clearly sophisticated its behavior.
 But few of them were able to refer to its past, just like we do as humans.